Uberspace/manual/source/web-backends.rst

 .. code-block:: shell

   [isabell@philae ~]$ uberspace web backend set / --http --port 9000
-  Set backend for / to port 9000, make sure something is listening.
+  Set backend for / to port 1024; please make sure something is listening!
+  You can always check the status of your backend using "uberspace web backend list".

   [isabell@philae ~]$ uberspace web backend set /assets --apache Set backend for /assets to apache